 Wellness Focus: Nourish the liver

 By age 40, most people juggle multiple roles—career advancement, raising children, and caring for aging parents.
-Chou explains that the liver plays a central role in regulating energy flow, stress response, and hormonal balance.
+Chou said that the liver plays a central role in regulating energy flow, stress response, and hormonal balance.
 When overloaded, it can contribute to irritability, fatigue, sleep issues, or menstrual changes.

 - Avoid staying up late

-- Limit alcohol
+- Limit alcohol consumption

 - Build stress-relieving routines (exercise, stretching, journaling, nature time)